 Our calculations only measure projects with a direct relationship to our finance or investment activities.
-Given that we are often the principle funder of a project we include 100% of the impact when we co-finance a project.
-If it is not possible to record 100% of the energy produced by the facilities we finance or invest in, we use estimates based on wind and solar indexes, if applicable, and exclude projects that are still under construction.
+If it is not possible to record 100% of the energy produced by the facilities we finance or invest in, we use estimates based on wind and solar indexes if applicable, and exclude projects that are still under construction.

-The calculation of CO2 emission avoidance is made using conversion rates (gram CO2 per kWh energy produced) received from Ecofys, an international energy and climate consultancy bureau and serving as the Secretariat of PCAF.
-The conversion rates, or emission factors, are derived from the Operating Margin emission factor of the International Financial Institutions (IFI) dataset and describe, per country, the grams of CO2 avoided when comparing sustainable energy with the mix of all non-sustainable power plants that will be replaced first when utilising new renewable power sources.
+The calculation of CO2e emission avoidance is made using conversion rates (gram CO2 equivalent per kWh, MJ or m3 energy produced) received from Guidehouse, an international energy and climate consultancy bureau and serving as the Secretariat of PCAF.
+The conversion rates, or emission factors, are derived from the Operating Margin emission factor of the International Financial Institutions (IFI) dataset and describe, per country, the grams of CO2e avoided when comparing sustainable energy with the non-sustainable power plants that will be replaced first when utilising new renewable power sources.

-To calculate the average energy use in kWh per household in the countries where we are active, we use the energy efficiency indicators published by the World Energy Council (WEC), which were updated in May 2016.
+To calculate the average energy use in kWh per household in the countries where we are active, we use the most recent energy efficiency indicators published by the World Energy Council (WEC) and by Odyssee-mure.

 The ‘Impact per customer’ calculations used throughout the annual report are based on a total of 747,000 customers at the end of 2021.

 More information on how we contribute to decarbonising the economy can be found in our online annual report here.